Skip to main content

 Rukaiya did not speak a word, nor did she show any displeasure.
 Her lack of responses agitated Salima Begum more.

-“You think I am beautiful and that is why you want me to stay away from the Emperor.
+“You think I am beautiful, and that is why you want me to stay away from the Emperor.
 Because you feel, you may lose your position to me.”

 “I am not going to marry the Khan E Khana.
 He is like a father figure.
-You know that too.
+You know that, too.
 How could you choose him for me?”
 Salima’s voice cracked.
 “I will write to the Padshah and demand justice on this.”

-She walked away making Rukaiya sigh at the empty doorway.
-She could have spoken; told Salima that it was not her who had arranged the marriage.
+She walked away, making Rukaiya sigh at the empty doorway.
+She could have spoken, told Salima that it was not she who had arranged the marriage.
 Nor did she fear losing to Salima’s beauty.
 Perhaps tell her not to listen to the gossip.
 She felt pity for the girl.
 Perhaps felt remorse that she was in power yet so powerless.
 But she kept quiet, for the girl was in too much rage to understand her.
 Nor would she ever be in the position to understand her.
 Rukaiya then called on Nasir and ordered him to send for the older ladies in the courtyard.
 They had a wedding to discuss.
 She was sure that the palace gossip would run on this matter, especially after Salima walked into her chambers.
 She needed to be the sensible one.

 Comments